-If the Cancel/Stop button is pressed now, machine displays "Qit Qit" for one and half second to remind operator whether he wants to guit optimization or not.
-If one presses Cancel/Stop button immediately, the program goes to procedure 1.
+If the Cancel/Stop Button is pressed now machine displays "Qit Qit Qit" for one and half second to remind operator whether he/she wants to guit optimization or not.
+If one presses Cancel/Sop Button immediately, the program goes to procedure 1.
 If not, after one and half second, machine returns to the optimization procedure.

 To continue with optimization: Deflate the tire and then turn the valve to point the XX mark on the tire.
-Remount tire/wheel onto shaft, press "P" when ready to continue.
+Remount 5.
+The machine displays 'PUT VAL tOP".
+Turn the wheel

-1. The machine displays "VAL tOP".
+- 1. The machine displays 'PUT VAL tOP".
 Turn the wheel so the valve is at top position.
-(12 o'clock) and then press P button.
+(12 o'clock) and then press 6.
+The machine displays "SPN 3".
+F Button.
 The machine stores the valve position.
-See Figure 30.

-2. The machine displays "SPN 3 ".
+See Figure 30. - 2.
+The machine displays 'SPN 3".
 Lower wheel guard to spin shaft.
-Machine displays "ACH 3 ".

-3. Display will read "ACH CHC" for one second.
-Balancing results are checked whether or not the matching balancing has been achieved.

-4. There are two results that could been given by the previous step:

-1 - Match Balance failure.
-Machine displays: "FAI L" for one second and then goes to idle state.

-2 - Match Balance is successful.
-Machine displays: "ACH FIN" for one second and then goes to normal two plane balancing mode.
+Machine displays "ACH SPN 3 ". - 3.
+Display will read "--- ACH ---" for one second.
+Balancing results are checked whether or not the matching balancing has been achieved and will display 'ACH CHC ---" for one second. - 4.
+There are two results that could been given by the previous step: - 1 Match Balance failure.
+Machine displays: "FAI L" for one second and then goes to idle atte. - 2 Match Balance is successful.
+Machine displays: "ACH FIN ISH" for one second and then goes to normal two plane balancing mode.
 Machine displays the recalculated weights and their position taking the matching results into account.